Particle-hole asymmetric phases in doped twisted bilayer graphene: CONCLUSION

-To conclude, a comparison between our results and experimental findings suggests that the mechanisms for spontaneous symmetry breaking and gap formation exhibit particle-hole asymmetry and depend on the experimental details such as the twist angle and sample alignment with hBN substrate.
-Our HF calculations underscore the importance of incorporating particle-hole asymmetric models into theoretical considerations.
+To conclude, the spontaneous symmetry-breaking states from our Hartree--Fock calculations explain some of the asymmetric phases observed in experiments.
+However, due to the symmetry-breaking nature of our metallic states, HF calculations have limitations and cannot explain the strongly correlated symmetry-preserving metallic states.
+These strongly interacting Fermi liquid states should be addressed with more sophisticated methods, such as for instance DMFT.
+Our HF calculations nevertheless underscore the importance of incorporating faithful particle-hole asymmetric models (in contrast to approximate effective models proposed elsewhere) into theoretical considerations.

-\section{Conclusion}
+\section{CONCLUSION}

 In this work, motivated by the challenge of accurately capturing the interactions in the magic-angle TBG without sacrificing the \textit{ab initio} perspective, we have studied a multi-orbital model that circumvents the fragile topological obstruction by enlarging the active orbital space.
 We first employed the localized Wannier orbitals to numerically evaluate the matrix elements of the electron repulsion, enabling us to construct a suitably extended Hubbard model including both the direct and exchange interactions.
 Subsequently, we incorporated the complete Hartree and Fock terms to study this model.
+Specifically, we show that the particle-hole anisotropy in the bandstructure of the eight-orbital model translates to an asymmetry in the phase diagram with respect to the charge neutrality point ($\nu = 0$).

 By performing Hartree--Fock calculations, we have obtained a variety of states as a function of integer fillings from $-3$ to $+3$ of the nearly-flat bands.
 These symmetry-broken ordered states originate from the valley, spin, and orbital degrees of freedom.
 The orbital polarization, which spontaneously breaks the discrete $C_{2z}\mathcal{T}$ symmetry, appears promptly at several fillings and is particularly important, as it is missing from the alternative treatments such as those based on the Bistritzer--MacDonald model.
 Our results are not symmetric with respect to electron and hole doping, consistent with the experimental observations on TBG near the magic angle (see previous Section~\ref{sec:comparison} for detailed comparison with experiments).
 This asymmetry is natural for the model derived from first principles which lacks particle-hole symmetry, in contrast to approximate models such as the BM model that have been subject of many previous studies.